NumAniCloud/rmmz-dtsmake-run/README.md

 # rmmz-dtsmake-run
-Run `dtsmake` for RPG Tkool MZ core scripts, to generate TypeScript type definition.
+Run `dtsmake` for RPG Maker MZ core scripts, to generate TypeScript type definition.

 ## Usage

 ### 0. requirement

+You have to install RPG Maker MZ.

-You have to install .NET Core 5.0 preview.
+You have to install .NET Core 3.1.

-You have to make `dtsmake` installed via npm (node.js).
+You have to make `dtsmake` package installed via npm (node.js).

 This software only support windows(x64).

+You have to install `tern` package via npm.

 ### 1. build